matthewspangler/dotfiles/README.md

 ## How to install the dotfiles:
 Clone this repository, navigate to the downloaded folder, and run the ./install script.

-I also have an ansible playbook that installs the dotfiles and dependencies, in /ansible-debian.
+Or, the playbook in my ansible-debian repository installs all the dotfiles and their dependencies.

-## Other info:
-I am currently working on an Ansible playbook that will set up and configure all the dependencies.

 ## Screenshot: